pragatinaikare/Image-Classification-CNN/README.md

 ## Project Report <a name="license"></a>

-Refer to the project_report.pdf file in this repository for a comprehensive report detailing the data preparation, exploratory data analysis, model selection, evaluation metrics, interpretability, and business insights.
+Refer to the Project_report.pdf file in this repository for a comprehensive report detailing the data preparation, exploratory data analysis, model selection, evaluation metrics, interpretability, and business insights.